alpineinsights/pilatusfastapiV1/README.md

 ```

 3. Configure Streamlit secrets
-   Create a `.streamlit/secrets.toml` file locally for development (never commit this to version control) or use the Streamlit Cloud secrets management.
+   Create a `.streamlit/secrets.toml` file locally for development or use the Streamlit Cloud secrets management.
 The secrets should include:
    ```
    AWS_ACCESS_KEY_ID = "your-aws-access-key"
    AWS_SECRET_ACCESS_KEY = "your-aws-secret-key"